csc-training/geocomputing_course/materials/software.md

  	* Tools with node-locked licenses -> cPouta
 :::

-## Parallelization support

-* Most of tools above have some support for parallelization
- 	* Usually only some parts of the funcionality are implemented
-* Check the tool's documentation for details
-* Alternative, **parallelize via scripting yourself**

 ## GIS tools with R, Python or CLI support

 | Software | R | Python | CLI |